Chief-Keef-Supremacy/swag-lord420/README.md

 My hand hurts from jerking off.
 Fill the jar john.
 Popbob merch coming soon. willy wigger kill dat. https://docs.google.com/document/d/1sUscq2xQL40aczowE5JiobmfhZnzj4bDqiP7teT4xO4/edit?usp=drivesdk .
 Jet fuel can’t melt steel beams, bouta smoke that 9/11 pack.
 George Washington was black "NewWaveGuru, droppin' knowledge and beats like it's hot! 🔥🎶 #ChiefKeefVibes".

 The realest cracka around is in west palm beach flordia but hes a neo-nazi so be careful all jews and ni-.
 The cia is currently gangstalking me to get me to smoke that mkultra pack, fuck all fat niggers.
+Scooter from 18828 Sky Blue Cir Germantown, MD  20874.
+United States hates Chris Chan and hopes he dies